MISSION STATEMENT

 St. Catherine of Siena Catholic School follows the Diocese of Phoenix Calendar guidelines.
 This calendar is distributed early each school year.
 All dates are subject to change.

-• 7:46 Tardy.
-Students must enter through the front office with their parents to sign in.
+7:56 a.m. - Tardy – Students must enter through the front office with their parents to sign in.

-School begins at 7:45 a.m.
-The gates will be locked at 7:43 a.m.
+School begins at 8:00 a.m.
+The gates will be locked at 7:55 a.m.
 Please be understanding with teachers as they adhere to this policy.

-School dismissal is at 2:30 p.m. for all grades on Monday through Thursday.
-Friday's dismissal is at 12:00 p.m. for all grades.
+School dismissal is at 3:00 p.m. for all grades on Monday through Thursday.
+Friday's dismissal is at 12:30 p.m. for all grades.

-Parents of students in grades Preschool through First Grade are to park their cars in the Alta Vista parking lot and walk into the courtyard and pick up their children.
-Parents must come to the designated area to pick up students.All other students are to be picked up on St. Catherine Way.
+Parents of students in grades Kinder through Fourth Grade are to pull up in their cars in the Alta Vista parking lot following the indicated arrows.
+The teachers on gate duty that day will assist students in getting out of their cars.
+Parents are not to get out of their cars to ensure there is no traffic backup.
+Parents must come to the designated area to pick up and drop off students.
+All other students are to be picked up on St. Catherine Ave.

-If you have children in multiple grades, please have the older children (4th grade and up only) pick up their younger sibling and go to the St. Catherine Way pick up.
+If you have children in multiple grades, please have the older children (5th grade and up only) pick up their younger siblings and go to the Alta Vista parking lot pick-up.

 Tardiness

 The ideals reflected in the philosophy of St. Catherine of Siena Catholic School focus on leading students to be responsible and respectful.
-Tardiness not only affects the tardy child, but also teachers and all other students whose education is interrupted by late arrivals.
+Tardiness not only affects the tardy child but also teachers and all other students whose education is interrupted by late arrivals.

 Tardy/Truancy Policy:

-Three tardies are equivalent to 1 absence.
+Four tardies are equivalent to 1 absence.

 Absences

 Vacations during the school year are prohibited and will result in an unexcused absence.
+No school work will be sent home with a student who will be going out of town.

 Excessive Absences and Tardiness